ranajitdasgithub/React-learning/README.md

 **Key Difference**
 - Git is the tool for version control; GitHub is a platform that uses Git for sharing and collaborating on code.
 You can use Git independently of GitHub, but GitHub relies on Git.

+### 4. What is NPM?

+npm (Node Package Manager) is a package manager for JavaScript, primarily used with Node.js.
+It allows developers to install, manage, and share libraries and tools.
+With a vast repository of open-source packages, npm simplifies dependency management and project configuration through the package.json file.